Qualytics/userguide/docs/add-datastores/databricks.md

             }
         }
     ```
-=== "Create a Source Datastore with an Existing Connection"
+=== "Create a Source Datastore with an existing Connection"
     ```json
         {
             "name": "your_datastore_name",